guyshe/telegram_handler/README.md

 # telegram_handler
-Logging handler that sends log messages directly either a telegram channel or chat
+Logging handler that sends log messages directly to either a telegram channel or chat

 ## Motivation
 Tracking program execution state remotely - directly from your telegram account